senthilmnathan/confluent-kafka-monitoring-grafana/README.md

 ## Create Grafana Dashboards

 Grafana dashboards provides an intuitive and cleaner way to consume the resource usage data.
 The dashboards are essentially JSON files with pre-defined variables, annotations and various panels to publish statistics and charts.
 Until now, the configurations developed by confluent is used as-is.
 While the dashboard JSON provided by Confluent does the job, it has **Data Source** and **Prometheus Jobs** hard coded.
-The JSON files are now modified to prompt for the required **Data Source** while importing the JSON file.
+The JSON files are now modified to prompt for the required **Data Source** while importing the JSON file. use the JSON files provided in **Grafana** folder in this repository.
 Refer Grafana manual for steps to import JSON files as dashboards.

 NOTE: The Prometheus Job names are still hard-coded to not break the panel. if the naming convention given here is followed and the JSON and YAML files are used as-is, the dashboard will start publishing data immediately.